-\begin{prop} Let $K$ be a large parameter.
-Then there exists a small absolute constant $\delta>0$ so that for any odd fundamental discriminant $d$ with $|d|\leq K^\delta$ we have $c_g(|d|)\neq 0$ for a proportion $\geq1/2-\eps$, with any fixed $\eps>0$, of $g\in\bigcup_{\substack{k\sim K\\ (-1)^kd>0}}S_{k+\frac12}^+(4)$ as $K\longrightarrow\infty$. \end{prop} This follows by combining asymptotics for the mollified second and fourth moments of the Fourier coefficients $c_g(|d|)$ using the Cauchy-Schwarz inequality and removing the harmonic weights using an approach of Iwaniec and Sarnak \cite{Iwaniec-Sarnak2000} detailed in \cite{Kowalski-Michel1999, Balkanova-Frolenkov2021}.
+\begin{prop} Let $K$ be a large parameter and $\varepsilon,\,\theta>0$ be arbitrarily small, but fixed.
+Then for any fixed odd fundamental discriminant $d$ with $|d|\ll 1$ we have $\sqrt{\alpha_g}|c_g(|d|)|> k^{-1/2-\theta}$ for at least $(1/4-\eps)\#\mathcal S_K$ of the forms $g\in\mathcal S_K$ as $K\longrightarrow\infty$. \end{prop} This follows by combining asymptotics for the mollified second and fourth moments of the Fourier coefficients $c_g(|d|)$ using the Cauchy--Schwarz inequality and removing the harmonic weights using an approach of Iwaniec and Sarnak \cite{Iwaniec-Sarnak2000} detailed in \cite{Kowalski-Michel1999, Balkanova-Frolenkov2021}.
 The relevant moments are connected to moments of $L$-functions via Waldspurger's formula and so the mollifier is constructed to counteract the large values of $L(1/2,f\otimes \chi_d)$.
-To be more specific, let us define the mollifier to be a short linear form
+To be more specific, a Dirichlet series mollifier is a short linear form